Jacksonville Axemen: Stadium

 For their debut season the Axemen used the Hodges Stadium in North Florida as their home field and they agreed to do the same for the 2007 season including reaching an agreement with the AMNRL to host the 2007 Grand Final Championship game there.

 The Axemen currently play their home games at the North Soccer Practice fields at the University of North Florida.

-First ever American Football vs Rugby League game
+First ever American football vs Rugby League game

-The Jacksonville Axemen played a cross code game between Rugby League and American Football, by playing the Jacksonville Knights and defeated them 38-27 It may have been the first time that both an American Football team and a Rugby League team played a cross code game.
-Both teams received coaching in their opponent's sport and then played one half in full American Football equipment and rules before both teams removed the pads and helmets to play Rugby League in the second half.
-One of the best players to pull on this jersey JUSTICE DALEY was a prop-forward with great ball playing ability and hit harder than anybody.
+The Jacksonville Axemen played a cross code game between Rugby League and American football, by playing the Jacksonville Knights and defeated them 38-27 It may have been the first time that both an American football team and a Rugby League team played a cross code game.
+Both teams received coaching in their opponent's sport and then played one half in full American football equipment and rules before both teams removed the pads and helmets to play Rugby League in the second half.